MPH Public Health (Online)

 - Mode of study Online, Part-time, Stand-alone modules

 Public health has a central role in influencing health policy, protecting the public and improving population health.
-As COVID-19 has highlighted, public health filters through all aspects of our lives and the world needs more highly trained and skilled people working directly and indirectly in public health roles who can lead the charge towards a healthier and fairer society.
+As COVID-19 has highlighted, public health filters through all aspects of our lives and the world needs more highly trained and skilled people working directly and indirectly in public health roles who can lead the change towards a healthier and fairer society.

 Whether you’re already involved in public health research, policy and practice, or are planning a career in those areas, this Masters course is designed to support your future career ambitions, either in the UK or abroad.